 Ensure development records are reconciled with accounting records, timely acknowledgements are sent, donor and prospect files are maintained, and database records are maintained.

-Provide consultation to Association members regarding best practices related to institutional advancement and fundraising.
+Provide consultation to Association members regarding best practices related to enrollment management and fundraising.

-Provide webinars, workshops, as well as online and print resources to members regarding institutional advancement and fundraising.
+Provide webinars, workshops, as well as online and print resources to members regarding enrollment management and fundraising.

-Other duties as assigned by the Director of Advancement.
+Other duties as assigned by the Chief Advancement and Business Development Officer.

 Minimal to 25% depending on time of year